sixcious/url-incrementer/README.md

 1. Internal Shortcuts - requires the `all_urls` Permission
 2. Enhanced Mode - requires the `all_urls` Permission

-## Remote Code Policy
-URL Incrementer does *not* use any remote code.
-All code is included locally in the software package and goes under review before being published.

 ## Privacy Policy
 URL Incrementer does *not* track you.
 It does *not* use analytic services.
 It does *not* collect or transmit any data from your device or computer.
 All your data is stored locally on your device.
 Your data is *your* data.